solo-system/solo-system.github.io/documentation/calendar.md

 * TOC
 {:toc}

-### This page is evolving (Last changed: 10 October 2018)
+### Recently Updated (Last changed: 13 August 2019)

+The Witty Pi 2 has proven to be an unreliable accessory to the Solo.

+Witty-Pi-2 support is frozen as it is now (August 2019) and will not be improved.

+It is now considered unreliable.
+If you have been unsuccessful in using Witty Pi 2 hardware, it can still be used as a very good clock module (changeable battery) - simply leave the "WITTYPI=no" option in amon.conf.
+The Solo will use the Witty-Pi-2 as a clock module.
+Just ensure the power cable runs to the Raspberry Pi, NOT the Witty Pi 2.

+And those for whom it's working well can continue using it as you currently are - support is not being removed.

+Note: even with "WITTYPI=no" in amon.conf, calendars can still be used to define periods of recording, but there will be no "power-off" between recording sessions, so no benefit to battery life, but more strategic use of memory-card space is possible.

-### Calendars and Witty Pi 2
+### Calendars and Witty Pi 2 (old announcement)

 The [Witty Pi 2](http://www.uugear.com/product/wittypi2) adds both a clock module and power management to any Raspberry Pi.
-It is now supported in the Solo, so recording happens according to the predefined times prescribed in the user's selected calendar, and the device is turned off when not recording, thereby saving valuable battery life.
+It is now (unreliably) supported in the Solo, so recording happens according to the predefined times prescribed in the user's selected calendar, and the device is turned off when not recording, thereby saving valuable battery life.

 ### Instructions